SkylineCommunications/dataminer-docs/connector-help/connector_help/Geist_RCX.md

 This page contains information about the smoke alarm sensors, in the **Smoke Alarm Table**.
 There you can find information regarding the sensor's identification and its measured values.

-Like the Airflow Info page, it also displays a toggle button called **Pollling Smoke Alarm Table** to enable and disable the polling of this specific table.
+Like the Airflow Info page, it also displays a toggle button called **Polling Smoke Alarm Table** to enable and disable the polling of this specific table.

 ### 3 Phase Outlet Control Page